Last Updated on January 5, 2023

 It seems that this reflects a general split between two different images of Raqs sharqi dancers.

 On one end of the spectrum there are the soft elegant ones, more ‘afrangi’, such as Samia Gamal and Lucy, and on the other the more grounded energetic, ‘baladi’ ones, like Fifi Abdou.

 Of course, the division is not always neat and clear.
 Sometimes dancers take on different personas depending on the music and the audience and there are extremes, but there are also many nuances in between.

 However, there seem to be two general tendencies, almost a difference in personalities as well as dancing style, from the more relaxed and sweeter to the more assertive and fierier.

 Indeed, I found a video from the 2014 Nile Group Festival (Daniella Cairo, 2014a), in which Camelia’s dancing could be qualified as extremely assertive and suggestive.

-One of the videos analysed is no longer available on Youtube.
+*One of the videos analyzed is no longer available on YouTube.
 The other can be viewed below:

 Next Page >> Analysis of Sahar Samara, a modern but mellow belly dancer